Skip to main content

 Who is this workshop for?

-All levels of ability and experience welcome.
+This course is for intermediate to advanced students.
 You must be aged 18 or over to participate in our programmes.

 How many people can attend?